Events

 AnthroMOB's 7th MoMO (Moving Mobilities Online) talk

-On Monday, 6 November 2023 at 5pm (CET), Luis Eduardo Pérez Murcia (Max‐Planck‐Institute) and Sara Bonfanti (University of Genoa) will give an online talk “Finding home in Europe: Global Migration Chronicles”.
-The talk will critically engage with how home is experienced by those who move among changing social and cultural constraints and challenge the narrative that refugees, asylum seekers and migrants are ‘out of place’.
-Sara and Luis Eduardo will critically reflect on how the idea of building on life story as a method and a result of ethnographic research emerged and how the analysis of the search and struggles for home of nine individuals push the boundaries in which the intersections between home and mobility have been conceptualised.
+On Monday, 6 November 2023 at 5pm (CET), Luis Eduardo Pérez Murcia (Max‐Planck‐Institute) and Sara Bonfanti (University of Genoa) gave an online talk “Finding home in Europe: Global Migration Chronicles”.
+The talk critically engaged with how home is experienced by those who move among changing social and cultural constraints and challenge the narrative that refugees, asylum seekers and migrants are ‘out of place’.
+Sara and Luis Eduardo critically reflected on how the idea of building on life story as a method and a result of ethnographic research emerged and how the analysis of the search and struggles for home of nine individuals push the boundaries in which the intersections between home and mobility have been conceptualised.

 connectivities, ecologies, engagements: recrafting mobilities in the 2020s